show_page.php1 : dn03a.jpg

 HISTORY: None

 HISTOPATHOLOGIC DESCRIPTION: Liver: Infiltrating and replacing approximately 70% of the normal hepatic architecture is an unencapsulated, multilobulated, densely cellular neoplasm composed of polygonal cells arranged in disorganized, 5 to 6-cell- layer-thick trabeculae and fewer acini on a moderate fibrovascular stroma.
-Neoplastic cells have variably distinct cell borders, abundant eosinophilic granular to vacuolated cytoplasm, and round nuclei with finely stippled chromatin and one to two distinct magenta nucleoli.
+Neoplastic cells have distinct cell borders, abundant eosinophilic granular to vacuolated cytoplasm, and round nuclei with finely stippled chromatin and one to two distinct magenta nucleoli.
 Anisocytosis and anisokaryosis are moderate and there are low to moderate numbers of cytomegalic, multinucleated neoplastic cells with occasional bizarre nuclei.
 The mitotic count averages 1 per 10 HPF (2.37mm2).
-Multifocally, neoplastic cells contain discrete, clear cytoplasmic vacuoles (vacuolar degeneration, lipid type).
+Multifocally, neoplastic cells contain discrete, clear cytoplasmic vacuoles (vacuolar change, lipid type).
 Within the neoplasm, there are multifocal areas of lytic necrosis with loss of architecture and replacement by eosinophilic cellular and karyorrhectic debris, hemorrhage, fibrin, edema, and fibrosis.
 Also within the neoplasm, there are multifocal cystic spaces up to 500 micrometers in diameter that contain eosinophilic proteinaceous fluid and blood.
 Within the adjacent compressed hepatic parenchyma, portal areas are expanded by numerous lymphocytes and plasma cells and fewer neutrophils.
 This inflammatory infiltrate is admixed with variable amounts of fibrosis and increased small biliary duct profiles (ductular reaction) that occasionally bridge portal areas.
-Frequently, the cytoplasm of non-neoplastic hepatocytes is expanded by lacy, microvaculated to occasionally granular material (vacuolar degeneration, glycogen type).
+Frequently, the cytoplasm of non-neoplastic hepatocytes is expanded by lacy, microvaculated to occasionally granular material (vacuolar change, glycogen type).

-MORPHOLOGIC DIAGNOSES:
+MORPHOLOGIC DIAGNOSES

 1. Liver: Hepatocellular carcinoma, woodchuck (Marmota monax), rodent.